Mass Deployment to Install/Uninstall the Mac Auto Updater (JAMF)

 If you want to run the package yourself, under the Self Service tab, enable Make the policy available in the Self Service check box.

-Uninstall the Mac Agent for Mass Deployment (JAMF)
+1. Uninstall the Mac Auto Updater for Mass Deployment (JAMF)

 Creating the Uninstall Script